ziutek/mymysql/README.md

 ## Changelog

 #### v0.4

 Modular design
 1. MySQL wire protocol handling moved to *mymysql/native*
 2. Thread safe wrapper of *native* engine in separate "mymysql/thrsafe"
 3. Main package contains definitions of interfaces to engines and common (engine-independent) functions.
 4. Automatic reconnect interface moved to *mymysql/autorc*.
+*mysql.New* and other functions returns mostly interface types.
+So all previously exported members were converted to methods (with except *mysql.Row* and *mysql.Field* - they deffinition didn't changed).

 #### v0.3.8

 1. Package name changed to *mysql*.
 2. Connection handler name changed from *MySQL* to *Conn*.
 3. Tested with Go weekly.2011-10-06